-So where can you place your Bluetooth speakers to get the best sound?
+So, where can you place your Bluetooth speakers to get the best sound?
 Well, that question isn’t as easy to answer as you might think.
 Every single room and every speaker is different, but we can give you some advice to consider.

 Picking Your Positioning

 Picking the correct position for your speakers can make them sound significantly better.
-Obviously if you have your speakers facing a wall, the volume and sound clarity will be significantly dampened as the sound waves both bounce off and are absorbed into the wall.
+Obviously, if you have your speakers facing a wall, the volume and sound clarity will be significantly dampened as the sound waves both bounce off and are absorbed into the wall.

-However, the speakers mustn’t be too low or too high above where you want to be listening from.
-If you are positioning your speakers so that they are radiating at the couch, you will want them to be roughly at the same height of your ears while sitting there.
+However, the speakers mustn’t be too low or too high above where you want to listen.
+If you are positioning your speakers to radiate at the couch, you will want them to be roughly the same height as your ears while sitting there.

 A placement that many audiophiles prefer is to place the speaker in a corner or a nook so that the hard surfaces better reflect quality sound and bass response.
-However, you don’t want to fully enclose it, for obvious reasons.
+However, you don’t want to fully enclose it for obvious reasons.

-This makes your kitchen a pretty good choice if you have a tile backsplash on your counters.
+This makes your kitchen a good choice if you have a tile backsplash on your counters.
 However, the most common titled room is your bathroom, and you probably won’t have too many kickin’ parties in there.

 Buying a Speaker of the Right Shape

-Bluetooth speaker shape is occasionally pretty standard, but sometimes you will find cylinders or some more overly odd shapes among the pack.
+Bluetooth speaker shape is occasionally pretty standard, but sometimes you will find cylinders or more overly odd shapes among the pack.

 The shape of your Bluetooth speaker will also affect where you should place it.
-You standard cube or brick model does best when facing its audience.
+Your standard cube or brick model does best when facing its audience.

-Even if you have an odd-shaped speaker like, for example, the BeoPlay S3 that looks more like a stately dodecahedron than your typical rectangular parallelepiped-shaped speaker, even then it usually will only radiate sound from all sides, or in this case, one face side.
+Even if you have an odd-shaped speaker like, for example, the BeoPlay S3 that looks more like a stately dodecahedron than your typical rectangular parallelepiped-shaped speaker, even then, it usually will only radiate sound from all sides, or in this case, one-face side.
 So the positioning tips for normal-shaped speakers still apply based on that knowledge.

 While we can give you positioning tips, every single room is different.
-Some surfaces reflect sound better than others and some people like to listen to their speakers in different places.
+Some surfaces reflect sound better than others, and some people like to listen to their speakers in different places.
 The only concrete tip we can give you is to experiment.

 Bonus Tip: AptX

-In an ideal listening experience, you want the speaker as well as the phone to be able to use Bluetooth AptX since it allows for higher quality music and sound streaming.
+In an ideal listening experience, you want the speaker and the phone to be able to use Bluetooth AptX since it allows for higher-quality music and sound streaming.
 While this is pretty standard in speakers and many phones, this isn’t something you will get with iPhones.